uri-tech/nimble-opti-adapter/README.md

 # nimble-opti-adapter

-<p><i>The nimble-opti-adapter is a purpose-built Kubernetes operator tailored to address specific scenarios.
-It is designed for Kubernetes clusters that have already incorporated the Cert-Manager operator and Nginx-Ingress controller, and utilize Let's Encrypt as the certificate authority for obtaining signed SSL certificates through the annotation `acme.cert-manager.io/http01-edit-in-place: true` in the ingress.
-Furthermore, the ingress need the annotation `nginx.ingress.kubernetes.io/backend-protocol: HTTPS` for the service to be accessible.The operator effectively resolves the challenge of automatic certificate renewal in this context, as the HTTP01 Ingress resolver is incompatible with this case.
+<p><i>The Nimble-Opti-Adapter is a dedicated Kubernetes operator engineered to handle specific use cases.
+It's targeted towards Kubernetes clusters that have already integrated the Cert-Manager operator and Nginx-Ingress controller, and use Let's Encrypt as their certificate authority for acquiring SSL certificates validated through the `acme.cert-manager.io/http01-edit-in-place: true` annotation in the ingress.
+Moreover, the ingress requires the `nginx.ingress.kubernetes.io/backend-protocol: HTTPS` annotation to ensure service accessibility.
+The operator proficiently addresses the issue of auto-renewal of certificates in this scenario, given that the HTTP01 Ingress resolver doesn't align with this setup.
 </i></p>

 <p align="center">